presidentbeef/brat/quickstart.md

 a = null

-false? { null? a }, { p "a is not null" }, { p "a is null" }
+false? { null? a }
+	{ p "a is not null" }
+	{ p "a is null" }
 {% endhighlight %}

 ## Numbers

 Numbers are numbers.
-There are some operators defined for them, too. *BUT* beware: the only 'special' operators in Brat are '=' and '->'.
-The rest are just methods.
-What does this mean?
-It means that operators are _always_ applied left to right, there is no "operator precedence."

-This is _true_:

-{% highlight ruby %}
-p true?
-1 - 1 * 3 == 0
-{% endhighlight %}

-This gives an error:

-{% highlight ruby %}
-p true?
-1 - 1 * 3 == -1 + 1
-{% endhighlight %}

-If you want something special, use parentheses.
-Otherwise, everyone gets treated the same.

-{% highlight ruby %}
-a = 1

-b = number.new 2

-p a - b + c - d

-p a - (b * a)
-{% endhighlight %}
+Most of the usual operators with the typical precedence are defined for them, too.
+Numbers in Brat have arbitrary precision (there is no MAX_INT or whatever).

 ## Arrays

 Arrays are zero-based, dynamically resized lists which can contain anything.
+Note that the maximum length for an array is 2<sup>30</sup> elements.

 {% highlight ruby %}
 a = array.new